Symbolic Abstractions of Networked Control Systems

 \section{Space Complexity Analysis}

-We compare the results provided here with the ones provided in \cite{pola4,pola5} in terms of the size of the proposed symbolic models.
+We compare the results provided here with those in \cite{pola4,pola5} in terms of the size of the obtained symbolic models.
 For the sake of a fair comparison, assume that we use also a grid-based symbolic abstraction for the plant $\Sigma$ using the same sampling time and quantization parameters as the ones in \cite{pola4,pola5}.
-By assuming that we are only interested in the dynamics of $\Sigma$ on a compact set $\mathsf{D}\subset\R^n$, the size of the set of states of the symbolic models, provided in \cite{pola4,pola5}, is: \begin{small}
+Note that the provided comparison may not be complete still, because we do not need any requirement on the symbolic controller while in \cite{pola4,pola5} it is assumed that the symbolic controllers are static.
+By assuming that we are only interested in the dynamics of $\Sigma$ on a compact set $\mathsf{D}\subset\R^n$, the cardinality of the set of states of the symbolic models provided in \cite{pola4,pola5}, is: